-This is the reason why your vet will probably ask you to repeat the test 2 weeks later, or to perform another type of examination.
+This is the reason why your vet will probably ask you to repeat the test 2 weeks later, and/or to perform another type of examination.

 IFA: immunofluorescence assay

-It tests the cats blood or serum.
-Your vet will take your cat's blood and send it to a laboratory.
+Your vet will take your cat's blood or serum and send it to a laboratory.
 This test is used as a confirmation of the previous test.

 It detects the same p27 protein antigen, but, this time, in blood white cells.
 It tells if the infection is already in a late stage and affects the bone marrow.